Rep. Peter DeFazio today announced he will hold the following town hall meetings across southwestern Oregon later this summer:

 “President Trump’s recent remarks about four duly-elected Members of Congress were, without a doubt, racist and xenophobic.
 He has moved from tropes and dog-whistles to full-throated racist attacks, and his words and actions are unacceptable.

-Rep. Peter DeFazio today released the following statement in response to President Trump’s firing of FBI Director James Comey:
+Rep. Peter DeFazio today released the following statement condemning President Trump’s cruel and unnecessary planned deportation raids this weekend:

 As thousands take part in vigils across Oregon, the U.S., and the globe, I rise today in strong opposition to the Trump administration’s inhumane detention policies.
 These policies and practices have led to families being ripped apart, children dying, and a shameful chapter written in our nation’s history.

 Rep. Peter DeFazio (OR-04), Chairman of the Committee on Transportation and Infrastructure, today announced $120,000 in Airport Improvement Grants (AIP) for the Cottage Grove State Airport from the Federal Aviation Administration (FAA).

 Today Rep. Peter DeFazio, Chair of the House Committee on Transportation and Infrastructure, announced that his legislation to ensure members of the United States Coast Guard—our nation’s fifth military service—receive paychecks in the event of a federal government shutdown was approved during a Committee markup.

 Rep. Peter DeFazio (OR-04) today applauded the decision by the National Marine Fisheries Service (NMFS) to allow groundfish vessels in the Pacific Northwest to monitor their catch restrictions electronically instead of using expensive on-board human observers.